Experience ANIP before reading the whole spec.

 -d '{"capability": "search_flights", "limit": 5}'

-Build an ANIP service in minutes
+Build or generate an ANIP service

 - Python